-(b) Any unspent balance at the end of each fiscal year shall be carried forward and added to the allocation for the next fiscal year.
+- (a) The College shall allocate at the beginning of each fiscal year the amount of fifteen thousand dollars (\$15,000). - (b) Any unspent balance at the end of each fiscal year shall be carried forward and added to the allocation for the next fiscal year.

-33.5 Report Terms of Reference
+32.5 Report Terms of Reference

-The Professional Development Committee will report to the College President and the Union President the established terms of reference.
+The Professional Development Committee shall report to the College President and the Union President the established terms of reference to the College and Union Presidents.

-33.6 Financial Reports
+32.6 Financial Reports